Go ahead, cut the page. Let's thank our health care workers

 Today, we’re thanking the health care workers who are on the front lines of this pandemic.

-There’s a full-page ad in today’s newspaper that simply says: Thank You to of all our Health Care Workers!
+There’s a full-page ad in today’s newspaper that simply says: Thank You to our Health Care Workers!
 They are our family members, friends, co-workers and caregivers.

 We know most of you are in your homes following the governor’s Safer at Home order.
 This is your opportunity to clip out the page from today’s newspaper and post it in a window of your home, or online, or in a business or wherever you work.
 Show our local health care workers you appreciate all they do to keep us safe and save lives while putting their own safety at risk.